-He has already raised some £24,000 of sponsorship, much of it through former business associates and the Masters of other Livery Companies, so he has £15,000 to go and, as he has pointed out, if each member of the Company gave a minimum of £10 each, that would raise a further £3,000, which, if Gift Aided, would significantly increase.
+He has already raised some £26,000 of sponsorship, much of it through former business associates and the Masters of other Livery Companies, so he has £13,000 to go and, as he has pointed out, if each member of the Company gave a minimum of £10 each, that would raise a further £3,000.
 Donations can be made through Tony’s “Just Giving” page.

 Lord Mayor Treloar’s College was founded in 1908 by the then Lord Mayor of London, and it endures today, 110 years on, providing education and support for disabled children and young adults who suffer from Cerebral Palsy and Muscular Dystrophy.